-[I liked this so much that I copied it from here]
+[I liked this so much that I

 As a thoroughly modern people, we have become disconnected.
 Oh, we are connected to many things - cell phones, ipads, computers, ipods, xbox, television, any number of electronic devises - but we are disconnected from real life.